 It was during the course of this activity that Charles Babbage began to seriously consider how such routine calculations could be performed mechanically.
-This preoccupation will prolong half a century, until his death.
-There is no doubt, that Babbage was an outstanding genius and he is the only man (if any!), who deserves the title Father of the Computer.
+This preoccupation will last half a century, until his death.
+There is no doubt, that Babbage was an outstanding genius and he is the only man who deserves the title Father of the Computer.

 Charles Babbage was an extremely intelligent man and during the time of 1828 to 1839, he was Lucian Professor of Mathematics at Cambridge.
 Not only was Babbage dedicated to his teachings (although known for being unconventional) he wrote three different topical books during this period of his life and was elected a Foreign Honorary member of the American Academy of Arts and Sciences in 1832.

-His Differential Engine was a sophisticated specialized calculating machine, which was a huge step forward in the construction of calculating devices.
-But Differential Engine was nothing, compared with Analytical Engine.
-Babbage dared to design entirely mechanical digital programmable computer more than 100 years, before such a machine to be produced.
+While his Difference Engine was a sophisticated specialized calculating machine and a huge step forward in the construction of calculating devices, it was nothing, compared to the Analytical Engine.
+Babbage dared to design an entirely mechanical digital programmable computer more than 100 years, before such a machine was produced.